seanorama/masterclass/security-advanced/README.md

 - Once Solr is installed, run below to set it up for Ranger audits.
 Steps are based on http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.2/bk_Ranger_Install_Guide/content/solr_ranger_configure_solrcloud.html

 - Run on all nodes where Solr was installed.
-  - (To check, you can check for solr dir on each node: `ls /opt/lucidworks-hdpsearch/solr`)
+  - (To check, you can either use amabri UI or check for solr dir on each node: `ls /opt/lucidworks-hdpsearch/solr`)
 ```
 export JAVA_HOME=/usr/java/default
 export host=$(curl -4 icanhazip.com)